sjelin/FluidJS/README.md

 and limited syntax in its templating language so that content can be quickly updated.

-In that vain, there are four ways to inject values/views in Fluid.js' templating language:
+In that vain, there are three ways to inject values/views in Fluid.js' templating language:

 1.	`<tag attr={{varName}}>`